fluxninja/aperture/docs/content/reference/policies/spec.md

 <!-- vale on -->

 Max Timeout is the value with which the flow timeout is capped.
-When `auto_tokens` feature isn't enabled, this value is used as the timeout for the flow, otherwise it's used as a cap for the timeout.
+When `auto_tokens` feature is not enabled, this value is used as the timeout for the flow, otherwise it is used as a cap for the timeout.

 :::caution

-This timeout needs to be strictly less than the timeout set on the client for the whole GRPC call:
+This timeout needs to be less than the timeout set on the client for the whole GRPC call:

 - in case of envoy, timeout set on `grpc_service` used in `ext_authz` filter,